Milad-Akarie/auto_route_library/README.md

 will be shown inside of it.

-What if want to show one of the child pages at `/dashboard`? we can simply do that by giving the child routes an empty path `''` to make initial.
+What if want to show one of the child pages at `/dashboard`? we can simply do that by giving the child routes an empty path `''` to make initial or by setting initial to true.

 ```dart
    AutoRoute(